 Health facilities are limited in Conakry and inadequate in rural areas.
 Facilities are poorly equipped and pharmaceuticals are in short supply.
 Doctors and hospitals often expect immediate cash payment for medical care.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs could exceed $A100,000.

-Malaria is endemic in Guinea.
-Other insect-borne diseases (including yellow fever and filariasis) also occur.
-We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose fitting, light-coloured clothing, and ensuring your accommodation is mosquito proof.
+Malaria is also endemic in Guinea.
+We encourage you to consider taking prophylaxis against malaria.
+Other insect-borne diseases (including filariasis) also occur.
+You should take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose fitting, light-coloured clothing, and ensuring your accommodation is mosquito proof.

 Where to get help